dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc1/Getting_Started_with_Python.md

 Step 2: Click **Run**.

-Here’s what you’ll see:
+Here's what you'll see:

 ![Comment is not displayed](result_comment.png)

 ## Variables

 Earlier, we used two variables `Item` and `item` to store string values.
-Let’s now use variables to store numbers and numeric calculations.
+Let's now use variables to store numbers and numeric calculations.

-Step 1: Copy and paste this code into the file:
+Step 1: Replace the previous content of your file with this code:

 ```python
 a = 20